ParisNeo/ascii_colors/README.md

 pip install ascii_colors
 ```

-## Usage
+## Basic Usage

-ASCIIColors provides a set of methods for printing text with different colors and styles.
-Here's a basic example of how to use it:
+ASCIIColors provides a set of methods for printing text with different colors and styles:

 ```python
 from asciicolors import ASCIIColors